d12frosted/elpa-mirror/gnu/llm-readme.txt

       is optional, and defaults to `'user'.

+4.2 Logging
+───────────

+  Interactions with the `llm' package can be logged by setting `llm-log' to a non-nil value.
+This should be done only when developing.
+The log can be found in the `*llm log*' buffer.

-4.2 How to handle conversations ───────────────────────────────
+4.3 How to handle conversations ───────────────────────────────

   Conversations can take place by repeatedly calling `llm-chat' and its